 Those buildings are packed full of historically significant automobiles, aviation exhibits, steam locomotives, diesel locomotives, and so much more.
 While we loved looking at the old cars, we all found the 1924 roundhouse and the 40 restored locomotives it houses to be quite impressive and fun.
 Rides are available on the turntable as well, though we did not purchase one of those.

 Admission to the museum is separate from the Polar Express tickets, and the museum closes prior to the Polar Express arrival each night.
 Plan to eat dinner in downtown Spencer or bring a picnic.
 There are not many local restaurant options.
 I recommend hopping online and checking out your options in advance so that if there’s nothing to your liking you can plan to bring your dinner.

 The museum grounds are large and there are plenty of places to settle in and enjoy a picnic while you wait for your ride on the Polar Express.
 Additionally, there are some train cars outside the museum that children can explore during this time.
 The museum also had several campfires with smores kits available for purchase right next to the spot where you will hop on the Polar Express, as well as hula hoops, bubbles, sidewalk chalk, and other items that will help keep the little ones occupied while they wait.

-Polar Express 2022 North Carolina Transportation Museum Details:
+2023 Polar Express: Spencer, NC North Carolina Transportation Museum Details:

 Has your family ever taken a ride on the Polar Express?